About the HTML Viewer Tool

 How to Use This Tool

 1. Step 1: Input your code.
-Type your HTML directly into the editor.
-You can also paste existing code or click "Open HTML File" to load a document from your computer.
-CSS goes inside <style> tags, and JavaScript fits into <script> tags.
+Type your HTML directly into the editor, paste existing code, or drag and drop an .html file straight onto it.
+The small toolbar above the editor can also open a file from your computer, fetch a page's source by URL, or load a ready-made sample.
+CSS goes inside style tags, and JavaScript fits into script tags.

 Common Use Cases